 2.4.2.
-For transfer strategies
+FOR TRANSFER STRATEGIES

-- The SRB may adjust the RCA, including the MCC, to reflect the transfer of assets when the preferred resolution strategy relies primarily on a transfer tool (sale of business share or asset deal, bridge institution, and/or asset separation(44)).
+- 33 The SRB may adjust the RCA, including the MCC, to reflect the transfer of assets when the preferred resolution strategy relies primarily on a transfer tool (sale of business share or asset deal, bridge institution, and/or asset separation45).
 The adjustment takes the form of a scaling factor applied to total assets as a proxy to reflect the recapitalisation needs post resolution, or the assets that would be transferred and/or liquidated under normal insolvency proceedings.
 This scaling factor applies to the TREA and LRE bases of the calibration of the RCA.
 It can be aggregated with other bank-specific adjustments applied to the RCA, including the MCC, where relevant. - 34 Allowing such an adjustment demands a critical and realistic assessment of the credibility and feasibility of resolving the respective bank using transfer tool(s).
-As a precondition to the choice of the sale of business tool, all the conditions for its operationalisation shall be met at the time of resolution planning.
+As a pre-condition to the choice of the sale of business tool, all the conditions for its operationalisation shall be met at the time of resolution planning.
 This condition implies, among other things, high standards in the Management Information System and data room availability, market analysis of the likelihood of potential buyers, and a stringent separability analysis.
 Moreover, adjustment factors to MREL for banks with a transfer strategy presuppose that the transfer tools are the most appropriate tools for achieving the resolution objectives. - 35 The SRB tailors the adjustment factor to bank-specific characteristics within a 10% corridor range with an upper limit of 25% and a lower limit of 15%.
-The adjustment factor is based on criteria that capture the marketability and capital needs of the resolved entity. - 36 The criteria include: - bank size, measured by total assets; - existence of impaired assets, measured by the ratio of non-performing exposures net of allowances over total assets; - b depositor base, measured by the ratio of covered deposits to total assets; and - level of uncertainty on the valuation of banks' activities, measured by the ratio of Level 3 assets to total assets (a higher ratio of Level 3 assets implies a lower level of transparency to a buyer). - 37 The adjustment factor is not applicable to internal MREL.
-Resolution tools are intended to be applied at the level of resolution entities only.
-Subsidiaries that are not resolution entities are meant to be recapitalised through the cancellation and/or conversion of instruments that meet the conditions for internal MREL, which prevents subsidiaries from entering either resolution or insolvency.
-Since the amount of losses incurred by subsidiaries, as well as their recapitalisation needs are not dependent on the choice of resolution tool for the resolution entity, no scalar should be applied to internal MREL.
+The adjustment factor is based on criteria that capture the marketability and capital needs of the resolved entity. - 36 The criteria include: - bank size, measured by total assets; - existence of impaired assets, measured by the ratio of non-performing exposures net of allowances over total assets;